Gluten Free Tranquility

 four gluten free chocolate pop tarts beside a small bowl of chocolate icing

-We have eaten our way recently through many gluten-free pop-tarts in my house and tried various gluten free pop tart recipe tests and I am so glad to now share this gluten free chocolate pop tarts recipe with gluten free pie crust pastry using my gluten free shortcrust pastry.
+We have eaten our way recently through many gluten-free pop-tarts in my house and tried various gluten free pop tart recipe tests and I am so glad to now share this gluten free chocolate pop tarts recipe with gluten free pie crust pastry using my gluten free shortcrust pastry but will also work well with my gluten free pie crust.
 We also went a little crazy and made a gluten free giant pop tart which was a really fun sharing dessert.

 Jump to: